Netflix/lemur/docs/administration/index.rst

 Authentication
 --------------
-Lemur currently supports Basic Authentication and Ping OAuth2, additional flows can be added relatively easily If you are not using PING you do not need to configure any of these options
+Lemur currently supports Basic Authentication and Ping OAuth2 out of the box, additional flows can be added relatively easily If you are not using Ping you do not need to configure any of these options.

+For more information about how to use social logins, see: `Satellizer <https://github.com/sahat/satellizer>`_

 .. data:: PING_SECRET
     :noindex: